 When the $400,000 was assessed for the firewall that stopped blocking unauthorized traffic, the HIPAA enforcers noted that the problem had been going on for over 10 months.
 A properly implemented network with all the things we discussed above would have prevented this and alerted the IT Managed Service provider that there was a problem.

-Nexus IT specializes in providing HIPAA-compliant IT service and solutions to healthcare companies in Northern Utah.
+Nexus IT specializes in providing HIPAA-compliant IT services and solutions to healthcare companies in Northern Utah.
 Plus we provide a signed Business Associate Agreement which is also mandatory for HIPAA compliance.

 Don’t wait until you get audited.
 By then it will be too late.
 Contact the team at Nexus IT to learn about our Compliance and Managed IT Services for your healthcare business in Park City, Provo or Salt Lake City, Utah.